 Stop 5: Lutz's Antiques - Stop by this family-owned and operated antique shop in Carlisle for a collection of furniture, collectibles, and rare advertising and signs.
 Address: 1233 Ritner Highway, Carlisle

 Stop 6: Antiques on Hanover - Located in downtown Carlisle, this shop focuses on 1820's to 1920's formal furniture.
-The 7,000 sq. ft. space also offers a collection of clocks, lighting, home decor and other items.
+The 7,000-square-foot space also offers a collection of clocks, lighting, home decor, and other items.
 Address: 17 N. Hanover Street, Carlisle

-Stop 8: Bedford Street Antiques - Travel around the corner to Bedford Street and visit this must-stop location.
-This uniquely shaped brick building, which has been a church, garment company and auction house, is filled with antiques and collectibles.
+Stop 9: Bedford Street Antiques - Travel around the corner to Bedford Street and visit this must-stop location.
+This uniquely shaped brick building, which has been a church, garment company, and auction house, is filled with antiques and collectibles.
 They currently boast over 100 dealers and 24,000 sq. ft. to explore.
 Address: 44 N. Bedford Street, Carlisle

-Stop 9: Northgate Antique Mall - Head back down Hanover Street to browse through this shop in Carlisle.
+Stop 10: Northgate Antique Mall - Head back down Hanover Street to browse through this shop in Carlisle.
 They have over 70 dealers and tons of floor space to cover.
-Not a corner of Northgate Antiques is wasted and you could spend an entire afternoon perusing through stoneware, clothing, jewelry and books.
+Not a corner of Northgate Antiques is wasted and you could spend an entire afternoon perusing through stoneware, clothing, jewelry, and books.
 Address: 726 N. Hanover Street, Carlisle

-Stop 12: Marjorie's Gems - If jewelry is what you seek, look no further.
+Stop 13: Marjorie's Gems - If jewelry is what you seek, look no further.
 Here you can find vintage costume jewelry to higher-end pieces at reasonable prices.
-Marjorie's also sells vintage men's jewelry including cuff links, rings and pocket watches.
+Marjorie's also sells vintage men's jewelry including cuff links, rings, and pocket watches.
 Address: 44 S. Hanover Street, Carlisle

 Mt.
 Holly Springs

-Stop 16: Stand Alone Furniture and Collectables - Just down the street, this store is filled to the rafters with antiques, furniture, figurines, glassware and framed prints.
+Stop 16: Stand Alone Furniture and Collectables - This store is filled to the rafters with antiques, furniture, figurines, glassware, and framed prints.
 Inventory changes weekly so you'll never know what one-of-a-kind treasure is waiting for you.
 Address: 242 N. Baltimore Street, Mt.
 Holly Springs

 Mechanicsburg & the West Shore Area